kbbharathkumar/xit/docs/03_ARCHITECTURE_RULES.md

 - All modules MUST be independently testable
 - Business logic MUST be isolated from infrastructure
-- Deterministic behavior MUST be testable
+- Deterministic behaviour MUST be testable

 ---